Last Updated: June 8, 2026

 Step 4: Reclaim Your Inbox.

-Inbox Zero gets a lot of attention, and I get why it’s appealing.
-But for most people it’s not realistic, at least not as a daily target.
-What is achievable is inbox intentionality: knowing what’s coming in, why it’s there, and what to do with it.
+While Inbox Zero is amazing, it’s also not realistic for most people.
+At least not as a daily target.
+What is achievable is inbox intentionality.
+This means knowing what’s coming in, why it’s there, and what to do with it.

 - Archive old threads.
 If a conversation is resolved and requires no further action, archive it.
 Don’t let it sit in your inbox and take up mental space.